-HIV/AIDS (pulmonary manifestations)
+HIV/AIDS (pulmonary and thoracic manifestations)

 Pulmonary manifestations of HIV/AIDS are a major contributor to morbidity and mortality related to the disease.
 The differential in an HIV patient with a chest complaint is broad.
 Infectious causes are the most common, however, neoplasms, lymphoma and interstitial pneumonias also play a significant role.